Stocks I Bought On The Dip: BlackRock (NYSE:BLK)

 As I write this, BLK's blended P/E on the F.A.S.T.
 Graph is 19.08, while its normal P/E this past cycle has been 19.09.
 This implies that based on historical market sentiment this cycle, BLK is almost exactly fairly priced, and we should expect neither a positive or negative return from this metric over the next 10 years.
 Since we are in a recession right now, I use peak forward earnings and the current price to establish a P/E ratio instead of the blended P/E on the F.A.S.T.
 Graph.
 I do this because as earnings drop, it inflates the P/E ratio, and I don't expect earnings to stay down for the next 10-years.
 When I make that adjustment for BLK, I get a little bit lower P/E of 16.71 than the blended P/E from the F.A.S.T Graph.
 In this case, the difference results from the fact that back in February analysts had predicted earnings would grow rather than shrink -3%.

-If, over the course of the next 10 years, BLK's P/E were to revert to its normal 19.09 level from its current 16.71 level based on peak earnings and current price, and everything else was held equal, it would produce a 10-year CAGR of about +1.34%.
+If over the course of the next 10 years, BLK's P/E were to revert to its normal 19.09 level from its current 16.71 level based on peak earnings and current price, and everything else was held equal, it would produce a 10-year CAGR of about +1.34%.
 (My minimum threshold for purchasing a stock during the current recessionary downturn is a +1.00% expected 10-year CAGR from sentiment mean reversion.
 When I bought BLK in March, it had a P/E ratio of about 13.12, which would have produced a 10-year sentiment mean reversion CAGR expectation of about +3.82%, well above my minimum threshold).

 Step 3: Current and Historical Earnings Patterns